 The Joanina Library at the University of Coimbra in Portugal has a number of bats in residency, but no one is calling for an exterminator.
 The bats prey on insects that could damage book pages.
 Staff drape tables with coverings overnight and clean up the guano in the morning.

 10. Paranormal romance is a popular genre in prison libraries.

 Among the more popular genres in prison libraries: paranormal romance, young adult titles, and the Left Behind series.

 11. Some libraries also dabble in publishing.

 Not all libraries expect publishers to do the heavy lifting.
-The Bethlehem Area Public Library in Bethlehem, Pennsylvania, has a publishing arm that released two books in 2018: Home At My Typewriter: Selected Poems by Bob Cohen and A Journey by Matt Wolf.
+The Bethlehem Area Public Library in Bethlehem, Pennsylvania, has a publishing arm known as BAPL Books.
+It released two books in 2018: Home At My Typewriter: Selected Poems by Bob Cohen and A Journey by Matt Wolf.
 Library staff helped to design and edit the titles.

 12. Library books can be full of surprises (and covered in them, too).

 If you’re wondering how dirty library books can become after passing through many hands, the answer is: pretty dirty.
-Everything from traces of cocaine to the herpes virus to bed bugs have been found on sampled pages, but don’t worry: There’s never been a documented case of anyone catching anything from a library book.
+Everything from traces of cocaine to the herpes virus to bed bugs has been found on sampled pages.
+But don’t worry, because while there have been plenty of instances in history where people feared that books spread disease, there’s never been a documented case of anyone catching anything from a library book.

-13. A dirty book is most dangerous to the book itself.
+13. A dirty book is mostly dangerous to the book itself.

 14. Those late fees for unreturned items can add up.